 The Ukrainian parliament recently adopted a new law introducing certain limitations to employment rights as a response to the presidential Decree No. 64/2022, which declared martial law in Ukraine following the Russian invasion.

 “On Organizing of Employment Relations During Martial Law” (the “Law”) entered into effect on 15 March 2022 and is expected to apply until 13 May 2024, as extended by the Ukrainian President.

-There are various complexities to global telecommuting arrangements.
+Global telecommuting creates new opportunities for companies to tap into and develop diverse talent, but it often comes with unanticipated challenges.
 Employers should audit these arrangements to ensure compliance and duty of care issues are accounted for in their policies.
 This article focuses on the impact of cross-border remote working on employee benefits and additional issues that also require consideration such as host country legislation, payroll, social security, and employment protections.